-Rally registration is open from the day after the prior rally, to the Monday before the current rally.
-During the month you will receive a format of how the day will go and, you will be advised is we are going to have a talk from an outside presenter, or cover off some upcoming events.
+Rally registration is open from the day after the prior rally, until Friday prior to the current rally.
+During the month you will receive a format of how the day will go and, you will be advised if we are going to have a talk from an outside presenter, or cover off some upcoming events.

 COST OF RALLIES AND HOW YOU PAY

 Each lesson is of one hour duration with a maximum of 4 riders (occasionally 5).

 Lessons charges are 1st Lesson $30.00, and 2nd Lesson $25.00 = $55.00 for 2 lessons on the day.
 A great price for the level of instructors we have, and are quite cheap compared to other clubs.